jessicasilvano/jessicasilvano/README.md

 <!-- <p>💼 Freelance web developer.</p>
 <p>👨‍💻 All of my projects are available at <a href="https://jessicasilvano.github.io/">https://jessicasilvano.github.io/</a></p>-->
 <p>📚 I've been directing my studies in web development and here you will find several projects developed in Javascript, jQuery e Angular.</p>
-<p>🌱 I’m currently learning javascript, jQuery, Java, MySQL and improving my skills in HTML and CSS.</p>
+<p>🌱 I’m currently learning jQuery, Java, MySQL and improving my skills in HTML, CSS and Javascript.</p>
 <br>
      <div>
           <center>